bucs445fall2025/project-team-7/sprints/ch4_sprint/sprint.md

 ### SRS Sections Updated

-<< List any SRS sections that were updated in the last sprint >>
+None

 ### User Story

-<< Corresponding User Stories completed in this sprint >>
+No user stories completed in this sprint

 ### Sprint Requirements Attempted

-<< The corresponding SRS requirement that the team completed in the last sprint >>
+The corresponding SRS requirement that the team completed in the last sprint

 ### Completed Requirements

-<< The work that's been completed in this sprint >>
+Decided on the Tech stack required for the project
+Did the foundational outlining of the pages required for the project Created relational database schema

 ### Incomplete Requirements

-<< The work that has not been completed in this sprint.
-Be VERY detailed and specific regarding what isn't working and what needs to be completed >>
+Planned on finishing the first page required for the project as well as inputting an area to get a username and password that would reroute to the main page

 ### The summary of the entire project

-<< A general overview of the entire project >>
+Creation of an app that can process requests for borrowing a item and lending a item in order to help people out and alleviate financial/ miscellaneous stressors

 ***